brunosan/brunosan.eu/_posts/blog/2013-10-24-managing-work-personal-calendars.md

 * I don´t want my coworkers to see my personal details but I want to let them know I´ll be busy.
 * I want to let someone else manage my work calendar if needed.
-* I want to see/edit/add all calendars using the Cal App on my Mac, or the web, or my phone (Android and iPhone).
+* I want to have an updated calendar across all my devices.
+That also means to see/edit/add events using the Cal App on my Mac or my phones (Android and iPhone).

 ### The solution